vitorlrrcamargo/deploy-with-cloud-run/README.md

-# 🌤️ API de Clima por CEP - Go + Google Cloud Run
+# 🌤️ Zip Code Weather API - Go + Google Cloud Run

-Este projeto é uma API desenvolvida em **Go** que retorna a temperatura de uma cidade com base em um CEP informado.
-A aplicação utiliza a [API ViaCEP](https://viacep.com.br/) para obter a cidade e a [WeatherAPI](https://www.weatherapi.com/) para retornar os dados de clima atual.
-O deploy está feito no **Google Cloud Run**.
+This project is an API developed in **Go** that returns the temperature of a city based on a provided Zip Code (CEP).
+The application uses the [ViaCEP API](https://viacep.com.br/) to get the city and the [WeatherAPI](https://www.weatherapi.com/) to return current weather data.
+The deployment is done on **Google Cloud Run**.

 ---

-## 🚀 Acesse a aplicação
+## 🚀 Access the application

-Você pode testar a aplicação diretamente no ar através do link:
+You can test the application directly online through the link:

 👉 [https://cloudrun-goexpert-lardup467q-uc.a.run.app/weather?cep=13024091](https://cloudrun-goexpert-lardup467q-uc.a.run.app/weather?cep=13024091)

 ---

-## 🔧 Tecnologias Utilizadas
+## 🔧 Technologies Used

 - [Go](https://golang.org/)
 - [Docker](https://www.docker.com/)